 *Note: Your SSOL account may indicate your mailing address as Lerner Hall.
 Columbia Mail is no longer located in Lerner Hall.
 Please use the address issued to you by Mail with the Morningside Drive address.
 You can update your address in SSOL.

-The Student Mail Center typically receives two deliveries of mail daily.
+The Student Mail Center typically receives one delivery of mail daily.
 All incoming mail is processed within 24 hours, excluding weekends and University holidays.

-Most 1st class mail and small parcels are received from the USPS in a morning delivery.
-Mail received before 12:00 noon is deposited to student mailboxes before the end of the business day.
+All 1st class mail and small parcels are received from the USPS in a morning delivery.
+Mail received before 12:00 noon is available for student pickup within 24 hours.

 Packages are scanned upon arrival to the Student Mail Center in Wien Hall.
 Students are notified by email when packages are available for pick-up.

 If you have large or numerous packages, visit Columbia Undergraduate Housing's Hospitality Desk in Hartley Hall to borrow a moving bin prior to picking up your package(s) in the Wien Student Mail Center.

 Due to storage limitations, oversized bulk items are kept for up to seven days only.
 After seven days these items are returned to the sender.
 Oversized parcels are greater than: 24" x 24" x 24" and/or more than 25lbs.

 Students are notified by email upon receipt of a package that is clearly marked "perishable."
 The Student Mail Center has limited capacity to refrigerate perishables; such deliveries are held for up to seven days, after which they are discarded.
 Students should ensure that packages containing perishables are properly addressed.

 With the exception of oversized parcels and deliveries containing perishables, packages are kept for up to 14 days.
 If not collected within the first seven days, an email is sent to the student notifying him or her that the package is scheduled for return within seven days.
 Due to storage limitations, packages cannot be held any longer than prescribed.